chawintree/chawintree.github.io/about.md

 # Hi, I'm Chawin

-I work as a Senior Software Engineer at [Checkout.com](https://checkout.com)
+I work as Engineering Director at [Paytently](https://paytently.com) and have opinions and thoughts on many things

-Currently working in the FinTech industry, I have over 6 years experience in software development and design.